Vermont is wild, eclectic and special, known best for its fabulous maple syrup and winter sports.

 The Von Trapp Family Lodge in Stowe for cross country skiing and beer tasting, Twin Farms in Barnard for the elite escape, history and national snowshoe championships in Bennington, Fly fishing in Manchester’s famed Battenkill River, the Orvis Fly Fishing store, Manchester Music Festival, boutique skiing at Suicide Six or Bolton Valley (Bolton to Trapps Back Country Catamount trail Ski Tour), true peace in the Northeast Kingdom with it’s amazing large acreage value offerings and slow pace, Norwich for Dartmouth College access just across the New Hampshire border, Middlebury for academic excellence including such an amazing foreign language department, the Vermont Chili Festival, and outstanding retirement communities.

 Laugh with Circus Smirkus or legendary Bread and Puppet Giant Puppet Theater, tune into the Vermont Symphony Orchestra or move to the Mad River Valley so your talented musical prodigies can attend Harwood Union High School for the incredible music and jazz departments, or enroll your skiing champion at ski academies including the Green Mountain Valley School or Burke Mountain Academy, with graduates at the Olympics.
 For snowmobilers, the VAST trail is a thrill.
-For crafts, don’t Miss Simon Pearce Factory in Quechee, for beers, Magic Hat in Burlington, Harpoon in Windsor, the Alchemist’s Heady Topper in Waterbury, the Hill Farmstead Brewery in Greensboro and Sean Lawson’s Finest Liquids in Warren.
+For crafts, don’t miss the Simon Pearce Factory in Quechee, for beers, Magic Hat in Burlington, Harpoon in Windsor, the Alchemist’s Heady Topper in Waterbury, the Hill Farmstead Brewery in Greensboro and Sean Lawson’s Finest Liquids in Warren.

 If bicycling is your song, Vermont offers the Killington and Green Mountain Stage Races and outstanding mountain bike trails from Blueberry Lake in the Mad River Valley to Jay Peak’s amazing Kingdom Trails.